-People keep saying cold calling is dead—yet, many successful businesses rely on it to drive revenues.
-Be it Uber, Twitter, Fortune 500 companies or high-growth startups, they all have sales reps eagerly dialing numbers day in and day out.
+People keep saying cold calling is dead, but many successful businesses rely on cold calling to drive revenue.
+Whether they're Fortune 500 companies or high-growth startups, they all have sales reps eagerly dialing numbers day in and day out.

 One of the most important things when cold calling is to have the conversation mapped out in advance.
 Here's a clear way of structuring your sales calls.